Dave Garrett

-Dave Garrett is a former American sportscaster.
-He was the play-by-play announcer for the New Orleans Saints, Dallas Cowboys, and Westwood One radio coverage of the National Football League through 2001.
+Dave Garrett is an American former sportscaster.
+He was the play-by-play announcer for the New Orleans Saints, Dallas Cowboys, and Westwood One radio coverage of the National Football League (NFL) through 2001.

 Early life and education

 Garrett was raised in Henryetta, Oklahoma, where he attended Henryetta High School.
 He began his broadcasting career in 1975 at the age of 15 at KHEN-AM 1590/FM 99.5 and broadcast play-by-play for Henryetta High School in 1976 and 1977 seasons.
 He attended Oklahoma State University from 1978 to 1983.

 Early career

 After Oklahoma State, Garrett was a broadcaster for KSPI from 1978 to 1986.
 He was a fill in play-by-play broadcaster of Oklahoma State Cowboys football games in 1985 for Bob Barry Sr. (while Barry recovered from heart bypass) and also did spot play-by-play for OSU basketball.

 From 1986 to 1987, he was the sports director at WKY in Oklahoma City, and from 1987 to 1992 was a sports talk host on KTOK in Oklahoma City and worked OU football games on the Oklahoma News Network.